-To restore the favourable conservation condition of Oligotrophic to mesotrophic standing waters with vegetation of the Littorelletea uniflorae and/or Isoëto-Nanojuncetea in Sessiagh Lough SAC, which is defined by the following list of attributes and targets:
+To restore the favourable conservation condition of Oligotrophic to mesotrophic standing waters with vegetation of the Littorelletea uniflorae and/or Isoëto-Nanojuncetea in Kindrum Lough SAC, which is defined by the following list of attributes and targets:

-Attribute Measure Target Notes Habitat area Hectares Area stable or increasing, subject to natural processes Lake habitat 3130 is found in Sessiagh Lough.
+Attribute Measure Target Notes Habitat area Hectares Area stable or increasing, subject to natural processes Lake habitat 3130 is found in Kindrum Lough.
 See map 2.
 This habitat occurs in clear-water lakes of intermediate alkalinity where Isoetes lacustris and Potamogeton perfoliatus/praelongus co-occur and is characterised by high species-richness and a deepwater flora that can include Najas flexilis (Roden et al., in prep.).
-Sessiagh was assessed as in bad conservation condition in 2018 (Roden et al., in prep.).
-Lake habitat 3130 was in poor deteriorating conservation status across Ireland in the two reporting periods, 2007-2018 (NPWS, 2013, 2019).
+Kindrum was assessed as in poor conservation condition in 2016 (Roden et al., in prep.).
+Habitat 3130 was in poor deteriorating conservation status across Ireland in the two reporting periods, 2007-2018 (NPWS, 2013, 2019).
 The majority of lakes with 3130 appear to be damaged and high conservation value 3130 lakes in good condition are extremely rare (Roden et al., in prep.).
 The lake surface area is the simplest measure of extent and should be stable or increasing.
 For further information on all attributes and an overview of slender naiad type lakes see Roden et al. (in prep.).
 See also O Connor (2015) Habitat distribution Occurrence No decline, subject to natural processes.
-See map 2 Sessiagh is a small, deep, clear-water lake on Dalradian bedrock of marble schist and quartzite (Roden et al., in prep.).
-Habitat 3130 was surveyed in Sessiagh in 2018 (Roden et al., in prep.).
-Other surveys have included by J.B.
-Ryan in 1981, C.D Preston in 1989 and Roden in 2003 (Roden, 2004).
-Further data are also available from the Environmental Protection Agency (EPA) (Water Framework Directive (WFD) monitoring) Vegetation speci richness es Occurrence Restore appropriate species richness Sessiagh was dominated by large macrophytes in 2018, with 22 species recorded, a change from its previous typical species (Roden et al., in prep.).
+See map 2 Kindrum is a mesotrophic lake with several charophyte species (more typical of marl lakes) and a very diverse Potamogeton flora (Roden et al., in prep.).
+Lake habitat 3130 was surveyed in Kindrum in 2016 (Roden et al., in prep.).
+Other surveys at Kindrum have included by G.R.
+Bullock-Webster in 1916, R.L.
+Praeger in 1937 and 1939, C.D.
+Preston and N.F.
+Stewart in 1989 and C. Roden in 2002 (see Roden et al., in prep.).
+Further data are also available from Environmental Protection Agency (EPA) (Water Framework Directive (WFD) monitoring) Vegetation speci richness ies Occurrence Maintain/restore appropriate species richness 26 species were recorded in Kindrum in 2016, out of a total species list for the lake of 37 (Roden et al., ir prep.).
+Species of note found in 2016 included Naja. flexilis, Chara curta, C. rudis, Nitella spanioclema, N. confervacea.
 There should be no decline in species richness (see Roden et al., in prep.).
-Roden et al. (in prep.) found that lake habitat 3130 has a varied and species-rich flora, with high conservation value examples having more than 30 species of aquatic macrophytes.
+Roden et al. (ir prep.) found that lake habitat 3130 has a varied and species-rich flora, with high conservation value examples having more than 30 species of aquatic macrophytes.
 Almost all lakes with more than 30 species had euphotic depth >3m (Roden et al., in prep.).
 The number of species recorded increases with sampling effort (Roden et al., in prep.)
-Vegetation composition: typical species Occurrence Restore typical species, in good condition, and demonstrating typical abundances and distribution Restore condition and extent of Najas flexilis (see conservation objective in this volume) and other typical species.
-Najas flexilis could not be found in Sessiagh in 2018, and the vegetation had changed since 2012, apparently owing to the appearance of Elodea canadensis (Roden et al., in prep.).
-Roden et al. (in prep.) described the typical species of habitat 3130 and those present in lakes in good condition.
-Habitat 3130 has a varied and species-rich flora with several rare species that can include Baldellia ranunculoides subsp. repens, Hydrilla verticillata, Isoetes echinospora, Najas flexilis, Pilularia globulifera, Fissidens fontanus , also two uncertain charophyte taxa: Chara muscosa; Nitella spanioclema .
+Vegetation composition: typical species Occurrence Restore typical species, in good condition, and demonstrating typical abundances and distribution Restore condition and extent of Najas flexilis (see conservation objective for the species in this volume) and other typical deep-water species.
+In 2016, Najas flexilis no longer occurred at the southeast of the lake, where it had been recorded in 2002 (Roden et al, in prep.).
+Roden et al. (in prep.) described the typical species of lake habitat 3130 and those present in lakes in good condition.
+Lake habitat 3130 has a varied and species-rich flora with several rare species that can include Baldellia ranunculoides subsp. repens, Hydrilla verticillata, Isoetes echinospora, Najas flexilis, Pilularia globulifera, Fissidens fontanus , also two uncertain charophyte taxa: Chara muscosa; Nitella spanioclema .
 See also NPWS (2013, 2019) and O Connor (2015)